influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/guides/grouping-data.md

 ![Group by time](/img/flux/grouping-by-time.png)

-> With some further processing, you _could_ calculate the average CPU usage across all CPUs per point
+> With some further processing, you could calculate the average CPU usage across all CPUs per point
-> of time and group them into a single table, but we won't cover that in this guide.
+> of time and group them into a single table, but we won't cover that in this example.
 > If you're interested in running and visualizing this yourself, here's what the query would look like:
 >
 ```js